Main Policy Content

 - Cross Reference

-The University Libraries Marketing Communications Policy (UL-AD29 Marketing Communications (University Park)) establishes the lines of responsibility for the Libraries’ branding, marketing, and communications efforts at University Park, and the following guidelines are intended to clarify the process for accurate and timely promotion of collections, programs, services, and personnel.
-The Libraries’ Public Relations and Marketing Department (PRaM) is responsible for adherence to this University Policy, and PRaM’s manager serves as the University Editor Representative for Penn State University Park libraries.
-Campuses beyond University Park have access to assistance from their local University Relations Offices, which act as their University Editor Representatives.
+The University Libraries Marketing Communications Policy (UL-AD29 Marketing Communications) establishes the lines of responsibility for the Libraries’ branding, marketing, and strategic communications efforts, and the following guidelines are intended to clarify the process for accurate, timely, and strategic promotion of collections, resources, programs, events, services, and personnel.
+The Libraries’ Public Relations and Marketing Department (PRaM) is responsible for adherence to this University Policy, and PRaM’s department head serves as the University Editor Representative for the University Libraries.

 Marketing communication does not include teaching materials, such as instructional guides.
 For permanent signage (affixed to the walls), contact the Facilities Department.